Skip Navigation

 The Architect Who Transformed London

-Green spaces, parks, and gardens often have beautiful that enhance the atmosphere of cities and towns.
-Get to know John Nash, a designer of beautiful, formal gardens and parks in London.
+Green spaces, parks, and gardens often enhance the atmosphere of cities and towns.
+John Nash was a designer of beautiful, formal gardens and parks in London.
 Compare these formal types of European parks to famous parks, such as Central Park, in the United States.
 Central Park was designed by Frederick L. Olmsted and Calvert Vaux

 Things To Do